rjamesnw/town-star-extensions/README.md

 5. Paste this script into the console prompt and execute it (hit enter).

 *Warning: this option only works until the game refreshes.*

+# Extending
+See `KeyBindings` implementation of `IExtension` as a simple example of writing an extension.

+# Contributing
+The Discord community may vote to include new extensions.
+Pull requests will not be accepted otherwise, except for bug fixes.

+Development was done using Visual Studio Code, which is a free download here: https://code.visualstudio.com

+I wrote a command utility named `export_vscode_extensions.cmd` to export the extensions I'm currently using.
+It creates a file named `install_extensions.cmd` which you can run to install them if you wish to setup the same environment as mine.
+There may be extensions not needed for every project, so feel free to edit it to remove anything you don't need/want.